RishabhRD/450DSA/dynamic_programming/important.md

 this is asked in google, microsoft, etc. The DP here is like prefix that is fine.
 Recursion goes like for(i : 1, n - 1) contains(0, i) && breakble(i + 1, end)

+## 39.cc : Partition equal problem

+Similar to coin change problem.
+Just take care that we need to find if any subset can make sum/2 (if sum is even).
+If sum is odd then not possible.